ErazerBrecht/IOT5/README.md

 Some of the pictures I used are comming from his slides.
 I also used some texts of his slides.
 There are also transelations of his text.

-If you're an author of something, and think there are violations against copyright in my repo, please contant me.
+If you're an author of something, and think there are violations against copyright in my repo, please contact me.
 It wasn't intended!

 If you think there is something wrong, please use the issues system of GitHub.
-Ofcourse I also accepts pull requests with optimizations.
+Ofcourse I also accept pull requests with optimizations.

 ### 1. Rond wat draait het IoT?
 **Data**.
-Bij een IoT netwerk is het de bedoeling we verschillende data beschikbaar stellen via een netwerk.
+Bij een IoT netwerk is het de bedoeling dat we verschillende data beschikbaar stellen via een netwerk.
 De data kan afkomstig zijn van verschillende sensoren.

 ### 2. Hoe kunnen we verschillende nodes in een IoT systeem met elkaar laten communiceren?